-On the results page, you'll be able to see which type of threats were uncovered and choose how you'd like to proceed (Image Credit: Kaspersky).
+You can see which type of threats were uncovered and choose how you'd like to proceed on the results page (Image Credit: Kaspersky).

-10. Should an active infection have been identified, the tool will warn you with a Malware detected notification.
-Then, you can disinfect your system either with or without a full scan, whereby Kaspersky recommends the first options (note: this takes longer).
+10. If an active infection has been identified, the tool will notify you.
+After that, you can disinfect your system either with or without a full scan, whereby Kaspersky recommends the first option, even though this takes longer.

-We recommend always erring on the side of caution and performing an advanced scan if malware is discovered on your system (Image Credit: Kaspersky).
+We always recommend performing an advanced scan if malware is discovered on your system (Image Credit: Kaspersky).

-11. Once your system has been disinfected and all threats have been neutralized, you can restart normally.
+11. Once your system has been disinfected and all threats are neutralized, you can restart normally.
 To do this, click on Leave and then Restart in the Rescue Disk user interface's start menu.

 12. When restarting, press the F2 or Delete key to return to the BIOS menu.
 In the Boot tab, move Hard Drive to the top, and save your changes by pressing F10.
 After restarting, everything should be back to normal.

-Kaspersky Rescue Tool is great at removing malware that has already infected your system, however, it doesn't protect you against new threats.
-To remain Trojan (or malware) free, you're going to need real-time protection, like that offered by most anti-malware providers.
+Kaspersky Rescue Tool is great at removing malware from your system, however, it doesn't protect you against new threats.
+To keep your system Trojan and malware-free, you're going to need real-time protection, like that offered by most anti-malware providers.

-EXPERTE.com's champion in this area is Bitdefender, which secured first place in our rankings thanks to its high test lab scores, user-friendliness, and wide array of features.
+The top service from EXPERTE.com's review series was Bitdefender, which secured first place in our rankings thanks to its high testing lab scores, user-friendliness, and selection of features.

-Bitdefender's clear user interface was just one of the many aspects of the service that greatly impressed us.
+Bitdefender's clear user interface was just one of the software's many that greatly impressed us.

 Bitdefender's package of features is truly remarkable.

-If you have a sinking feeling that something is wrong with your system, you can also easily perform a full scan with Bitdefender, setting parameters to your exact specifications.
+If you have a bad feeling that something is wrong with your system, you can also easily customize and perform a full scan with Bitdefender to put your mind at ease.

-Bitdefender won't only protect you against Trojans, but also equip you to contend with nearly every kind of digital threat imaginable.
+Bitdefender doesn't just protect against Trojans but also gives you all the tools you need to handle nearly any kind of digital threat.

-Trojans are dangerous, with their removal both somewhat tricky and time-consuming.
-However, like every sort of virtual danger, you can minimize the risk of being infected by following a few basic guidelines.
-Don't download files or programs from suspicious or untrustworthy sites, and double-check any email before downloading or opening its attachments.
+Trojans are dangerous, and removing them is tricky and time-consuming.
+However, like every sort of digital danger, you can reduce your risk of being infected by following a few basic guidelines: Don't download files or programs from shady or untrustworthy sites, and double-check emails before downloading or opening their attachments.

-Should it already be too late for prevention, there are both free and premium tools available to help remove Trojans and all sorts of other nasty programs from your system, protecting it going forward.
-For long-term protection and prevention, a reliable antivirus program is essential.
-At EXPERTE.com, we've looked at some of the most well-known and popular antivirus solutions on the market examining them from top to bottom, to help you in making your decision.
+If it's too late for prevention, there are free and premium tools that help remove Trojans and other nasty programs from your system, and keep it protected down the road.
+For long-term security and prevention, you'll need reliable antivirus software.
+We've looked at some of the most well-known and popular antivirus solutions on the market and tested them in our EXPERTE.com reviews, to help you make your decision.